 CKX Elevation Zero One Piece Suit Review

 Most outerwear manufacturers have one in their lineup, and for good reason.
 While some riders might wear one just for the fashion steeze, one piece suits are actually one of the more practical revivals in outerwear that have come along.
-CKX has been in the onesie game for a few years now, having produced a men’s Sidehill One Piece Suit and a women’s-specific Nieva One Piece Suit in the past.
+CKX has been in the onesie game for a few years now, having produced a few different one piece suits over that timeframe.
 But their latest version for men is called Elevation.
 Here’s my CKX Elevation Zero review.

 CKX Elevation Zero One Piece Suit